 Jake Goodman is an associate in the Washington, D.C. office of Latham & Watkins.
+Jake is a member of the firm’s Associates Committee and a former member of the firm’s Training and Career Enhancement Committee.

-Jake received his J.D. from Cornell Law School with honors.
+Jake received his JD from Cornell Law School with honors.
 While in law school, Jake served as a notes editor on the Cornell Law Review.
-Jake was also published in Volume 105 of the Cornell Law Review, publishing a note titled, Extending U.S. v.
+Jake was also published in Volume 105 of the Cornell Law Review, publishing a note titled, Extending US v.
 Mendoza: Why Defensive Nonmutual Issue Preclusion Is Unavailable Against the Federal Government, which covers a matter of complex civil procedure.
-Jake served as a law clerk in the United States Attorney’s Office for the District of Maryland and was a summer associate in the firm’s Washington, D.C. office prior to joining Latham full-time.
+Jake served as a law clerk in the United States Attorney’s Office for the District of Maryland and was a summer associate in the firm’s Washington, D.C. office prior to joining Latham full time.

 Jake received his undergraduate degree from Temple University, graduating with honors and as a member of the Phi Beta Kappa honor society.